 If the Blight we fight in the first game was created or is being used by the Evanuris, then of course the story developing in Inquisition to be about Solas and the veil makes sense.
 It’s setting us up for that final reveal.
 If the Evanuris are the big bads and they are simply mages gone too far, then of course the central conflict of “Dragon Age 2” makes sense.
 The game’s all about how much freedom these mages, like the Evanuris, should have.
 It would also tie together “Dragon Age: Origins” and “Dragon Age II.”
 In Origins we see all the pain and suffering the Blight causes.
 We know how bad it is.
 So, in answer to the second game’s major question, the argument “last time mages had freedom they created the Blight which threatened to swallow the world” becomes a pretty persuasive one.

-In short, if the Black City is Arlathan and the blight a tool of the Evanuris the games, which seem pretty disjointed now, would all be unified into a single, epic arc by the end.
+In short, if the Black City is Arlathan and the blight a tool of the Evanuris then the games, which seem pretty disjointed now, would all be unified into a single, epic arc by the end.

 A Tale Told by an Idiot